Forter raises $300M on a $3B valuation to combat e-commerce fraud – TechCrunch

 In more recent years, the essence of the issue has expanded somewhat, and also grown more sophisticated.
 As companies have grown their businesses to reach beyond early adopters and core audiences, and into a more “omnichannel” environment beyond basic check-outs on their own sites, so too have the kinds of consumers coming to shop.

 This has meant that traditional “signals” of legitimate buyers no longer were the same as before — a predicament that really rose in profile in the last year, as many newcomers came to e-commerce for the first time during the pandemic.
-In fact, Damri told me that in 2020 there were seven times more “newcomers” to sites than in 2019, huge growth of that segment.
+In fact, Damri told me that in 2020 there were seven times more “newcomers” to sites than in 2019.

 So with most of the flagging of suspicious activity coming up at the point of transaction, Forter expanded to analyzing activity there.